Brain and Spine Tumor Surgery

 Gross Total Resection (GTR)

-An innovative and minimally invasive surgical technique, Endonasal Endoscopy allows the neurosurgeon to remove brain tumors or lesions from the base of the skull or the top of the spine through the nose and sinuses.
+An innovative and minimally invasive surgical technique, Endonasal Endoscopy allows the neurosurgeon to remove brain tumors or lesions from the base of the skull, such as in the pituitary area, or the top of the spine through the nose and sinuses.
+It may also be referred to as a Transsphenoidal Approach Endoscopy.

 Spine Tumor Surgery